Ph.D., 2000, Tulane University

 The broad goal of Dr. Daniel’s research is to understand mechanisms by which estrogens and androgens impact areas of the brain important for cognition.
 Current work in the lab is focused on the impact of these hormones on the brain and cognition across the lifespan, from early in development during which they help organize mammalian brains as male or female to later in life during which changes in their levels impact the aging brain.
 Research is conducted in rodent models and experimental approaches used in the lab include behavioral analyses as well as biochemical and molecular assays.

-Daniel, J.M. and Bohacek, J. (2010).
+Daniel, J.M. & Bohacek, J. (2010).
 The critical period hypothesis of estrogen effects on cognition: Insights from basic research.
-Invited review for publication in a special issue, Estrogen Action in the Brain, of Biochimica et Biophysica Acta – General Subjects, 1800: 1068-1076.
+Invited review in Special Issue, Estrogen Action in the Brain, Biochimica et Biophysica Acta – General Subjects, 1800: 1068-1076.

 Bohacek, J. & Daniel, J.M.
 (2010).
 The beneficial effects of estradiol on attentional processes are dependent on timing of treatment initiation following ovariectomy in middle-aged rats.
-Psychoneuroendocrinology 35:694-705.
+Psychoneuroendocrinology,.

 Department of Psychology • 2007 Percival Stern Hall • New Orleans, LA 70118 • Phone: 504-865-5331 • email@example.com